-Security transactions are recorded on an average cost basis unless a client requests an alternative method on the trade date.
+Security transactions are recorded on an average cost basis.
 Realized gains and losses on security transaction are determined on the cost basis on the disposition of assets.
 Dividend income is recorded on the ex-dividend date or upon ex-dividend notification.